WHAT IS MESOTHERAPY

 Mesotherapy is a treatment that introduces microscopic quantities of products into the skin to treat a variety of conditions.
 Homeopathic medications, traditional pharmaceuticals, growth factors, biomimetic peptides, vitamins, minerals and amino acids are a selection of products that are commonly used.
 All medications are selected for the specific condition being treated.

 Modern science has been able to explain the underlying physiology of Mesotherapy.
 Quite simply, Mesotherapy effectively utilises the dermal circulation.
 Dermal circulation is known as redundant circulation.
 With this type of circulation the vessels of the dermis (skin) can be thought of as a complex maze that is difficult to navigate.
-Once medication is injected into the dermis, it will affect the target tissue.
+Once medication reaches the dermis, it will affect the target tissue.
 However, due to redundancy in circulation, once the injected medications get into circulation, they will stay for several hours and sometimes as long as a week.
 Additionally, there are many little pores in the blood vessels of the skin which permit solutions to diffuse in and out.